Page 2

 Bank of the Southwest Tower construction 1966 (Wolflin Village).

-Furr Food Supermarket at E. 10th and Pierce St. Downtown
+Furr Food Supermarket at E. 10th and Fillmore St. Downtown

 Furr Food on N. Buchanan near Palo Duro High School (1957-1987)